List of Manchester United F.C. managers: Managerial history

 From 1878 to 1914, the team was selected by a committee whose secretary had the same powers and role as a manager has today.
 There were four secretaries during this period, A. H. Albut, James West, Ernest Mangnall and John Bentley.

 Ernest Mangnall was the first man to bring any major silverware to the club, winning the club's first ever Football League title in 1908.
-This was followed by the FA Cup the following season, and another league title in 1911.
+This was followed by the inaugural FA Charity Shield and the club's first FA Cup the following season, and then another league title and Charity Shield in 1911.
 Despite this success, though, he left the club a year later to join local rivals Manchester City.
 Coincidentally, Mangnall's last match in charge of United was the Old Trafford derby of 7 September 1912.
 John Bentley took over as club secretary, but was replaced two years later by Jack Robson, who became the club's first full-time manager.
 He remained in the post for seven years, but resigned in December 1921 after succumbing to a bout of pneumonia.

 Robson was followed soon after by John Chapman.
 However, in Chapman's first season at the club, they were relegated to the Second Division for the first time since 1906.
 Three years in the Second Division followed, before promotion back to the First Division.
 After guiding the club to 9th place in the league and the FA Cup semi-finals in 1925–26, Chapman received a telegram from the Football Association on 8 October 1926 informing him of his suspension from management for the rest of the season; no reason was given.
 Half-back Lal Hilditch took over for the remainder of the season, before Herbert Bamlett took permanent control.

 Bamlett was manager for four years, but was unable to muster any success, the club's highest position during his reign being 12th.
 The club was relegated to the Second Division again in 1931, and Bamlett was replaced by club secretary Walter Crickmer.
 This was Crickmer's first of two spells as manager of the club, retaining his position as secretary all the while.
 It lasted only a season, though, as he failed to return the club to the First Division.
 In June 1932, Scott Duncan was appointed as manager, but in his second season in charge he led the club to what remains a club record lowest League position; 20th in the Second Division.
 The club held faith in Duncan though, and he managed to get the club back into the First Division by 1936.
 However, the club was relegated again the following year, and Walter Crickmer resumed control until the end of the Second World War.